cbeust/sixty/README.md

 # Protected disks

 I started paying more attention to protected disks, amid all the other items I want to add to the emulator.
-I kept a small diary of the protection issues that I faced and solved or didn't solve [this document](https://docs.google.com/document/d/19xY3f80Y9kQurvek7vWUfV_BRGbJj-B5Sbjn_ax8hqY/edit?usp=sharing).
+I kept a small diary of the protection issues that I faced and solved or didn't solve in [this document](https://docs.google.com/document/d/19xY3f80Y9kQurvek7vWUfV_BRGbJj-B5Sbjn_ax8hqY/edit?usp=sharing).